Worldwide Shipping - Secured Payment - Certificate of Authenticity

 Dominique Zinkpè is one of the preeminent contemporary African artists working today.

-Encompassing mediums as diverse as drawing, painting, collage, sculpture, video and installation, Zinkpè's corpus is informed by the rich historical and cultural traditions of his native Benin, which the artist transfigures into breathtaking compositions addressing issues on race, religion, sexuality, spirituality, mythology, as well as the antagonizing forces at play in his own life.
+Encompassing mediums as diverse as drawing, painting, collage, sculpture, video and installation, Zinkpè's creative corpus is informed by the rich historical and cultural traditions of his native Benin, which the artist transfigures into breathtaking compositions addressing issues on race, religion, sexuality, spirituality, mythology, and the antagonizing forces at play in his own life.

-Elaborate, symbolic and highly intimate, the paintings by Zinkpè possess a riveting surrealist quality.
+Elaborate, intimate and highly symbolic, the paintings by Zinkpè possess a riveting surrealist quality.
 His abstracted multiverse often features sinuous and hybrid anthropomorphic entities, powerful chimeras and mythical beasts engaged in romps of power, disguise and allure that hint at the irony and satire of the human comedy.

-For the past 2 decades, Zinkpè's otherworldly sculptures have been characterised by the use of myriads of Ìbejì figurines, which symbolise twins.
-In West African Yorùbá culture, twins hold a cult-like status within the Vodou pantheon, particularly with their devoted deity Xoxo.
+For the past 2 decades, the seminal artist has been conjuring otherworldly sculptural entities, characterised by the use of myriads of carefully hand carved wooden Ìbejì figurines, symbolising Twinhood.
+In West African Yorùbá tradition, twins holds a cult-like status within the Vodou pantheon.
 In the occurrence of one of the Twins passing, the deceased is replaced by a small Ìbejì wooden statuette, which is dressed, washed and fed like a living child.
+In his latest body of work, Zinkpè continues to pay homage to this ancestral rite.
+Each interstellar sculpture is adorned with shimmering hues of pigmentation that emulate nature's inherent ethereality.

 All together a pioneer, an iconoclast and a visionary, Dominique Zinkpè creates modern masterpieces that are anchored at the core of the 21st century cultural zeitgeist.
 His oeuvre is the stellar epitome of a contemporary African creation that alleviates borders and elevates our inherent humanity.